mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/logging.md

 ## 3 Log Levels

 {{% alert color="warning" %}}
+Please note the following:

-* Please note that at the moment only `information, warning, critical, and error` log levels are supported (support for other log levels will be added in the future)
+* Currently only `information, warning, critical, and error` log levels are supported (support for other log levels will be added in the future)
 * `Crash` logs are not supported currently
 {{% /alert %}}